sm43/tekton-argocd/README.md

   kubectl apply -f argocd/
 ```

-Now, if you go to `news-demo-stage` namespace, you will find the deployed application and using the ingress you can access it.
+Now, if you go to argocd dashboard and sync our application then you will find the deployed application in `news-demo-stage`
+namespace and using the route you can access it.

 > The Docs is not perfect please feel free to create a pull request or creating an issue to improve it.